Consequently, faith comes from hearing the message, and the message is heard through the word about Christ.Romans 10:17

 Can I bring the kids?

 Yes!
 Children are very welcome.
-They can join in the first part of the service and, if they wish, leave after the second hymn to go through to Cookie Club.
+They can join in the first part of the service and we have special activity sheets available for during the sermon.

 I use a wheelchair – can I get in?

 What should I wear?

 Some people like to ‘dress up’ for church and other prefer to be more casual – whichever you are more comfortable with.

 It depends what kind of service it is.
 Usually around an hour.

 Obviously we hope you will want to stay – but of course you may get up and leave at any point if you wish.

 No. However at a designated point in the service a collection of money will be announced and collection bags will be passed from person to person.
 You are welcome to join in with the giving if you wish but please do not hesitate to just pass the bag to the next person if you prefer.
 You will see this happening as some regulars give in other ways.